zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - If you don’t have enough experience to regenerate beliefs when they are deleted, then do you have enough experience to connect that belief to anything at all?

+##### Alberto Brandolini

+- It’s the assumption of the developers that goes to production.

 ##### Wittgenstein